albertlauncher/documentation/src/_pages/extending.md

 ## Native plugins

 The native way is to use C++/Qt to write a QPlugin.
 This gives you the performance of C++ and a host of other advantages.
-Check the docs on [native plugins](https://github.com/albertlauncher/plugins/blob/master/README.md).
+Check the docs on [native plugins](https://github.com/albertlauncher/plugins/blob/master/README.md) and the [reference]({{ site.baseurl }}/reference/).
 Check the [`plugins`](https://github.com/albertlauncher/plugins) repo for an up to date list of plugins.

 ## Python plugins